 The department serves as the home for the Center for Biotechnology, one of New York's fifteen centers for advanced technology. read more

-We pride ourselves in not only offering the best facilities in the field, but also in the access that all of our students have to them.read more
+We pride ourselves in not only offering the best facilities in the field, but also in the access for all of our students.read more

 The BME programs are structured to impart a rigorous, cross-disciplinary training in education. read more

 Ongoing biomedical research combined with unique facilities at the university, Brookhaven. read more